This article provides a step-by-step guide for processing reported content.

 Clicking on the icon will show a log of closed reports, including the name of the Admin who closed it and what action they took - kept or removed the content.

-As a Team Admin, you will see a full log of closed reports that relate to the teams you administer.
+As a designated moderator, you will see a full log of closed reports that relate to the groups or users you moderate.

-I.e. if your team(s) have multiple Admins, you will see the reports the other Admins have closed as well.
+I.e. if your groups(s) have multiple Admins, you will see the reports the other Admins have closed as well.
 This helps you work together to maintain the same moderation principles.

 FAQs